vvjn/DynaWAVE.jl/docs/src/index.md

 Bioinformatics, Volume 31, Issue 12, 15 June 2015, Pages i171–i180,
 (<https://doi.org/10.1093/bioinformatics/btv227>).

-### External node similarities
+#### External node similarities

-Instead of dynamic GDVs, we can alternatively use BLAST E-values to align networks as follows.
+Instead of dynamic GDVs, we can alternatively use BLAST E-values to align protein interaction networks as follows.

 First, we read in the E-values to memory.
 We will be using the same yeast networks as in the above sub-section.